Nebelmischling/LumiaExpansionPacks/Guides/LandoSMUG.md

 ### After making the new toggle

+> [!NOTE]
-After you save and the prompt disappears, your prompt is not actually saved, it can still disappear if you refresh the window so I recommend scrolling up to the preset dropdown and hitting save.
+> After you save and the prompt disappears, your prompt is not actually saved, it can still disappear if you refresh the window so I recommend scrolling up to the preset dropdown and hitting save.
 Then scroll back down.

 Select your new prompt in the dropdown just above the prompt list.